Integrating Horizontal Gene Transfer and Common Descent to Depict Evolution and Contrast It with ‘‘Common Design

 Horizontal gene transfer (HGT) and common descent interact in space and time.
 Because events of HGT co-occur with phylogenetic evolution, it is difficult to depict evolutionary patterns graphically.
 Tree-like representations of life’s diversification are useful, but they ignore the significance of HGT in evolutionary history, particularly of unicellular organisms, ancestors of multicellular life.
 Here we integrate the reticulated-tree model, ring of life, symbiogenesis whole-organism model, and eliminative pattern pluralism to represent evolution.
 Using Entamoeba histolytica alcohol dehydrogenase 2 (EhADH2), a bifunctional enzyme in the glycolytic pathway of amoeba, we illustrate how EhADH2 could be the product of both horizontally acquired features from ancestral prokaryotes (i.e. aldehyde dehydrogenase [ALDH] and alcohol dehydrogenase [ADH]), and subsequent functional integration of these enzymes into EhADH2, which is now inherited by amoeba via common descent.
 Natural selection has driven the evolution of EhADH2 active sites, which require specific amino acids (cysteine 252 in the ALDH domain; histidine 754 in the ADH domain), iron- and NAD1 as cofactors, and the substrates acetyl-CoA for ALDH and acetaldehyde for ADH.
 Alternative views invoking ‘‘common design’’ (i.e. the non-naturalistic emergence of major taxa independent from ancestry) to explain the interaction between horizontal and vertical evolution are unfounded.

-Paz-y-Mino C., Guillermo and Espinosa, Avelina, "Integrating Horizontal Gene Transfer and Common Descent to Depict Evolution and Contrast It with ‘‘Common Design" (2010).
-Feinstein College of Arts & Sciences Faculty Papers.
-Paper 31.
+Paz-y-Miño-C, Guillermo and Avelina Espinosa.
+2010.
+"Integrating Horizontal Gene Transfer and Common Descent to Depict Evolution and Contrast it with ‘‘Common Design."
+Journal of Eukaryotic Microbiology 57 (1): 11-18.